vizui/designpatterns/docs/components/formControls.md

 Date pickers can provide:

-- Navigating years and months via previous/next arrows and/or other dropdowns.
+- Navigating years and months via previous/next arrows and/or other dropdowns
 - Multi-calendar views
 - Range highlighting
 - Min and max allowable dates
 - Highlighting/disabling of days/rows/columns (e.g., disable weekends or highlight bi-week)
-- Ability to type date as well as use
+- Ability to type date as well as use a calendar dropdown

 <span class="text-muted">Example uses jQuery UI for demo purposes.</span>